 Tiny T. Rex

-This little book is positive, cheerful and encouraging.
+This little book is positive, cheerful, and encouraging.
 Kids will be inspired to try things that may seem impossible.
 Filled with colorful illustrations and easy to read words, children will enjoy reading this book many times.
-Great for the dinosaur fan in your family.
+Great for the dinosaur fans in your family.

 I Love You the Purplest

 I Love You the Purplest is a heartwarming story about a mama and her two boys Max and Julian.
 They live out in the country in a red cabin near a lake where birds sing and the fish are aplenty.
 It’s a warm summer evening and the three of them set out to go fishing.
 As the boys dig for worms, row the boat and try to hook a fish, they always ask their mom who is the best.
 Mama knows just how to answer them so that they feel uniquely special and dearly loved.

 This board book has beautiful illustrations that look like paintings.
 They’re colorful and full of details that make the story even more real to children; they even feel like they are part of the story.
 This mama loves her two boys a lot and you can feel the genuine warmth throughout the story.
 Great for pre-schoolers.